-The existing lighting column where cast iron, which had been gas but adapted to take electric lighting.
-Unfortunately the existing columns could not accommodate any electrical equipment and the electric control gear was housed in a functional mini feeder pillar adjacent to each unit.
-As part of the refurbishment of the columns a door opening was formed in the columns to enable the removal of unsightly individual pillars.
+The existing lighting column are cast iron, which had been gas lighting then adapted to take electric lighting.
+The existing columns could not accommodate any electrical equipment and the electrical control gear was housed in a functional mini feeder pillar adjacent to each unit.
+As part of the refurbishment of the columns a door opening was formed in the columns to enable the removal of the unsightly individual pillars.

-The replacement lanterns provided a small energy saving with an increased performance and a reduction in glare.
+The replacement lanterns provided a small energy saving with a increased performance and a reduction in glare.

 The bracket design allowed for a mounting plate for the 4 No columns adjacent to the Cenotaph to mount a narrow beam 35 watt CDM-R mini floodlight to pick out some important detail at the top edge of the Cenotaph as shape and form of the structure meant it could not be fully illuminated by the inground units.

-The main floodlighting of the Cenotaph was carried out utilising 6 No adjustable beam inground luminaires incorporating a 70 watt CDM lamp with asymmetric reflector.
+The main floodlighting of the Cenotaph was carried out utilizing 6 No adjustable beam inground luminaires incorporating a 70 watt CDM lamp with asymmetric reflector.

-The luminaires were installed into the granite blocks surrounding the Cenotaph by a specialist stone cutting service to ensure the fittings blended in with the feature stonework.
-We were given the constraints that the units had to be clear of the entrance and sited in a symmetrical arrangement around the Cenotaph with a detailed night trial deteriming the final arrangement.
+The luminaires were installed into the granite blocks surrounding the Cenotaph by specialist stone cutting service to ensure the fittings blended in with the feature stone work.
+We were given the constraints that the units had to be clear of the entrance and sited in a symmetrical arrangement around the cenotaph with a detailed night trial determining the final arrangement.

-The original scheme allowed for separate illumination of the memorial wall, however, this was removed from the scheme due to lack of funding.
-Fortunately we were able to react to this set back by relocating two of the proposed columns into a location to utilise the back light for the wall.
+The original scheme allowed for separate illumination of the memorial wall however this was removed from the scheme due to lack of funding.
+Fortunately we were able to react to this set back by relocating two or the proposed columns into a location to utilize the back light for the wall.
 Given that we were unable to undertake a trial of this solution we are very happy with the end result.

-The completed scheme provides an interesting focal point when darkness falls with the memorial gently bathed in white light respecting the detail and purpose of the Cenotaph with the newly landscaped suroundings lit with a slightly contrasting warmer white light giving a pleasant and comfortable night time environment.
+The completed scheme provides an interesting focal point when darkness falls with the Memorial gently bathed in white light respecting the detail and purpose of the Cenotaph with the newly landscaped surroundings lit with a slightly contrasting warmer white light giving a pleasant and comfortable night-time environment.

 The Cenotaph refurbishment and pedestrianisation was designed by Middlesbrough Borough Council.